openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 ## Graduation Criteria

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ### Dev Preview -> Tech Preview

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ### Tech Preview -> GA

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ### Removing a deprecated feature

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ## Upgrade / Downgrade Strategy

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ## Version Skew Strategy

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ## Operational Aspects of API Extensions

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ## Support Procedures

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.

 ## Infrastructure Needed [optional]

-> TODO: depends on the options.
-TBD
+> TODO/TBD: depends on the options.